-Draft of Research Project on Blind/Visually Impaired Voters

 Introduction

-In a democratic society the right to vote by secret ballot are seen as basic rights. afforded to people who are blind or visually impaired under the Irish electoral system, as they must vote through a companion.
+In a democratic society the right to vote independently, and the right to vote by secret ballot are seen as basic rights.
+These rights are currently not afforded to people who are blind or visually impaired under the Irish electoral system, as they must vote through a companion.
 There are however, alternatives available and as The National Council for the Blind of Ireland (NCBI) have highlighted the current system is no longer appropriate or acceptable given these alternatives.
 The alternatives available range from Internet voting or telephone voting to a using tactile ballot template.
-The later seems to be the best option for both voter and state/government as it preserves anonymity, is simple to use and cost effective.
+The latter seems to be the best option for both voter and state/government as it preserves anonymity, is simple to use and cost effective.

+First, this paper aims to set out the current Irish position on voting rights and how these apply to blind or visually impaired people.
+Secondly, it will contrast the current position in Ireland with standards contained in the European Convention on Human Rights and the UN Convention on the Rights of Persons with Disabilities.
+Finally, it will highlight some examples of international best practice in ensuring blind and visually impaired people can vote independently, with a view to making recommendations for future action in this area in Ireland.

-Current Irish Position
+I. Current Irish Position

 Both constitutional provisions and legislation currently govern this area.
 It is currently the responsibility of The Department of Environment, Community and Local Government to oversee elections and voting.
 The key piece of legislation in this area is the Electoral Act 1992.
+Under this legislation voters may choose to either attend a polling station to vote or cast their ballot by postal vote.
+The current Irish position relating to blind or visually impaired voters will be examined for both options.

+A. Attending a polling station